sknaus111/obsidian_notes/ADM/Relationen und Funktionen/Der Relationsbegriff.md

 $$
 A_{1}\times A_{2}\times\dots\times A_{n}=\{(a_{1},a_{2},\dots,a_{n})|a_{1} \in A_{1}, a_{2} \in A_{2},\dots,a_{n}\in A_{n}\}
 $$
-Sind alle Mengen, welche multipliziert werden gleich so kann auch $A^n$ geschrieben werden.
+Sind alle Mengen, welche multipliziert werden, gleich so kann auch $A^n$ geschrieben werden.

 Kartesisch lässt sich das ganze ebenfalls darstellen.